awsdocs/amazon-s3-userguide/doc_source/olap-writing-lambda.md

-# Writing Lambda functions for S3 Object Lambda access points<a name="olap-writing-lambda"></a>
+# Writing Lambda functions for S3 Object Lambda Access Points<a name="olap-writing-lambda"></a>

-This section details how to write AWS Lambda functions for use with Amazon S3 Object Lambda access points\.
+This section details how to write AWS Lambda functions for use with Amazon S3 Object Lambda Access Points\.

 To learn about complete end\-to\-end procedures for some S3 Object Lambda tasks, see the following:
 + [Tutorial: Transforming data for your application with S3 Object Lambda](tutorial-s3-object-lambda-uppercase.md)